mendix/docs/refguide6/clustered-mendix-runtime.md

 <div class="alert alert-warning">{% markdown %}

 Clustering Support is **beta** feature.
 This means that it is _not supported_ in production environments.
-As this feature has been redesigned completely in Mendix 7, we advice to skip this clustering implementation.
+We recommend skipping this clustering implementation beccause this feature has been redesigned completely in Mendix 7.

 {% endmarkdown %}</div>